-- Instead of, "our innovation increased cost savings for our facility." - Try, "our innovation increased cost savings by 25% over the 2023 fiscal year."
+- Instead of, "Our innovation increased cost savings for our facility." - Try, "Our innovation increased cost savings by 25% over the 2023 fiscal year."

 Reflect and describe how your innovation tracks and collects metric data.
 Summarize the innovation's impact on your target audience.
-Your customer details can be found in Diffusion Principle #1.
+Your customer details can be found in Diffusion Principle #1 on page 14.